 By TNG, Starfleet probably has a manual titled Standard Operating Procedures For Personnel Seeing/Hearing Things Not Experienced by Other Crew Members.
 It's probably issued alongside Starfleet Guide to Possessed Shipmates and Starfleet Procedures for Interacting With Omnipotent Gadfly Aliens.

 Why do PADDs and other screens have such simple user interfaces and why are diagrams so often in basic 2D despite being in the future?
-Because they need to be usable by all the species across the Federation who could potentially join Star Fleet.
+Because they need to be usable by all the species across the Federation who could potentially join Starfleet.
 Sure, you can design a complex GUI when you know the user has hands, but what about a user that has Tellarite hooves, or something even stranger?
-And has to have a colour scheme that is readable to a hundred different species version of 'sight'.
+And has to have a color scheme that is readable to a hundred different species version of 'sight'.